KeyBladeYasuo/Node.js-Random-color-Generator/README.md

 # 'Node.js-Random-color-Generator'

-Generate random cloros on the command line #
+Generate random cloros on the command line with following command line into the VS Terminal:

 $ node index.js

+And it might generate a
 (Random hex color)